 Compared to the standard formula, which is based on an index of the real estate market of the United Kingdom, the internal model takes into account, amongst other things, the geographical specifics of the in-house property portfolio.
-Residential real estate (including social building societies) were not included in the calibration of the standard formula, but make up a significant portion of the group-wide portfolio.
+Residential real estate was not included in the calibration of the standard formula, but makes up a significant portion of the Group-wide portfolio.
 Due to their many years of experience with property investments, the companies that use the PIM have their own databases, valuation knowledge and specific market knowledge.